MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 ## Use operators in a custom selector

 In the previous example, the selector located a Notepad window with a specific title.
-To make the selector more dynamic, replace the **Equals to** operator with other operators or regular expressions.
+To make the selector more dynamic, replace the **Equal to** operator with other operators or regular expressions.

-> [!Note]
-> Power Automate's regular expression engine is .NET.
-You can find more information in [Regular Expression Language - Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference).

 ![All the available selector operators.](media/build-custom-selectors/selector-operators.png)

-The **Equals to** operator makes the selector search for a specific hard-coded value.
+The **Equal to** operator makes the selector search for a specific hard-coded value.
 Although this functionality is effective in static applications, hard-coded values can be a barrier in dynamic applications.

 Use the **Contains** operator to locate elements that don't have fixed values but always contain a specific keyword.
 For example, apply the **Contains** operator in the Notepad selector to make it work with all Notepad windows.

 ![The Contains operator in the Notepad selector.](media/build-custom-selectors/contains-operator-notepad-selector.png)

+Apart from the **Equal to** and **Contains** operators, Power Automate provides four more operators:

+- **Not equal to**: Checks if an attribute contains any value except a specific one.
+- **Starts with**: Checks if an attribute contains a value that starts with a particular character, keyword, or phrase.
+- **Ends with**: Checks if an attribute contains a value that ends with a particular character, keyword, or phrase
+- **Regular expression match**: Checks if an attribute contains a value that matches a custom regular expression.

+  Power Automate's regular expression engine is .NET.
+You can find more information regarding regular expressions in [Regular Expression Language - Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference).

 ## Use variables in a custom selector